-Taking Giorgio de Chirico’s picture Metaphysical Interior with Large Factory from its own collection as a starting point, the Staatsgalerie Stuttgart presents a comprehensive show in cooperation with the city of Ferrara, where the painting was created 100 years ago, that explores the influence of de Chirico on the European avant-garde.
+Taking Giorgio de Chirico’s picture ”Metaphysical Interior with Large Factory” as a starting point, owned by itself, the Staatsgalerie Stuttgart presents a comprehensive show in cooperation with the city of Ferrara, where the painting was created 100 years ago, that explores the influence of de Chirico on the European avant-garde.

 Giorgio de Chirico was born in Greece in 1888, where he grew up and studied painting at the Academy of Fine Arts in Athens parallel to a training as an engineer.
-His strong bonds to mythology of ancient times and the Mediterranean way of life were shaped already there.
+His strong bonds to mythology of ancient times and the mediterranean way of life were shaped already there.
 The impulses decisive for his artistic work, however, he obtained in Munich, where he studied painting at the Royal Academy of Fine Arts from 1906 to 1909.
-The neoclassical architecture of the Bavarian metropolis, especially the arcades of the Hofgarten, were to recur again and again in his later work, de Chirico’s stay in Munich was the incubation period for his metaphysical pictures that he created in Ferrara later on, thus revolutionizing the art of the avant-garde.
-In Munich de Chirico also discovers the work of Arnold Boecklin in the Schack Gallery which captivates him and won’t let him go for the rest of his life.
-De Chirico transfers the melancholic prevailing mood in the work of Boecklin into the industrial era of the 20th century.
-Especially the deserted looking enshrouded figures such as in the paintings Villa by the Sea or The Isle of the Dead will recur on de Chirico’s vacant Italian squares.
+The neoclassical architecture of the Bavarian metropolis, especially the arcades of the Hofgarten, were to recur again and again in his later work, de Chirico’s stay in Munich was the incubation period for his metaphysical pictures, that he created in Ferrara later on, thus revolutionizing the art of the avant-garde.
+In Munich de Chirico also discovers the work by Arnold Boecklin in the Schack Gallery, which captivates him and won’t let him go for the rest of his life.
+De Chirico transfers the melancholic prevailing mood in the work by Boecklin into the industrial era of the 20th century.
+Especially the deserted looking enshrouded figures such as in the paintings ”Villa by the Sea” or ”The Isle of the Dead” will recur on de Chirico’s vacant Italian squares.

 They are oscillating in the field of tension between animation and freezing, finally turning into the statues themselves, they seem to communicate with.
-The philosophical foundation for his pictures is delivered by the writings by Arthur Schopenhauer and Friedrich Nietzsche whose description of disturbingly vacant squares in Turin surrounded by arcades provides the literary template.
+The philosophical foundation for his pictures is delivered by the writings by Arthur Schopenhauer and Friedrich Nietzsche, whose description of disturbingly vacant squares in Turin surrounded by arcades provides the literary template.
 In his biography de Chirico relocates his own metaphysical awakening to the Piazza Santa Croce in Florence, where he is haunted by a vision in front of the Dante monument on a clear autumn day in October 1909. ”Then I had the strange impression, as if I saw those things for the very first time.”

 Giorgio de Chirico was the first to succeed in expressing the inner disruption of modern man in his art.